 If you submit your application online or by mail, it should be processed within 106 days.

 A new permanent resident (PR) card takes 56 days to process.
 However, renewing or replacing an old PR card takes can take 136 days to process.

 Applications take approximately 12 months to be processed when sponsoring a spouse for permanent residence.

 Processing times used to vary depending on whether the spouse was residing inside or outside of Canada (inland sponsorship vs outland sponsorship), but they have now been largely standardized to within 12 months for all spousal sponsorship applications.

 Processing times for a visitor visa depend on where you are making the application from, and how.

-If you apply from within Canada, online applications are processed within 12 days and paper-based applications within 27 days.
+If you apply from within Canada, online and paper-based applications are processed within 92 days.
 However, applications made from outside of Canada will vary depending on the applicant’s country of residence.

 To find out more about moving to Canada under any category, get in touch with us today by completing a free assessment form below!

 The latest Canadian Express Entry draw was just held on November 23, 2022.
 Express Entry 236 saw a CRS score of 491 and invited 4,750 […]